Get book recommendations that actually understand why you liked something. Built for readers who know why a book worked.

 The Silent Patient hooked you because it made you an accomplice—forcing you to dissect every therapy session, every motive, every buried trauma until that final twist shattered everything you thought you knew.
 That cerebral thrill of questioning reality, of rewinding timelines to catch what you missed, of watching a psyche unravel through intimacy rather than violence—that's the addiction we're feeding.

-Cover of The Legacy
+Cover of The Lost Man

 Cover of The Night She Disappeared